cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Caves of Chaos Adventurer

-Equivalent cards to Caves of Chaos Adventurer (red, initiative-related or similar effect) include:
+Equivalent cards to Caves of Chaos Adventurer (red, creature, grants initiative, aggressive payoff) include:

 Results: